Simulation

 To perform a basic Monte Carlo simulation, the following code can be used.
 This example assumes a resource-constrained simulation, where a place can hold at most 1 token at a time.
 Later, we’ll show how to allow more tokens per place.

-During the replay operation, debug messages are displayed.
 The main outputs of the simulation process are:

 KeyDescription